vampire-debug/Scholarsync-StudentManagementWebApp/README.md

 # 📚 ScholarSync

 A modern "Student Management System" built using HTML, CSS, JavaScript, PHP, and MySQL.
-It provides an interactive dashboard to manage student records with authentication, CRUD operations, pagination, and analytics.
+It provides an interactive dashboard to manage student records with authentication, CRUD operations, pagination, and analytics...

 ---